 - One basic rule is to set up the stop loss is- close the trade as soon as the price moves above or below the opposite of the flag because the pattern is most likely false.

 - However, the most logical location to place the stop loss is the extreme swing within the Flag structure.
 Therefore, if you were trading a bullish flag, then your stop should be below the lowest bottom in the Flag Pattern.
 On the other hand, for bearish Flag, your stop should be placed above the highest peak in the Flag.

 Traders can set two take profit targets for flag pattern trading.
 The first one is 100% of the flag range and the second one is 200% of the flag range.

-However, you should consider the important support & resistance levels to measure the possible take profit level.
+However, you should consider the important levels to measure the possible take profit level.
 Moreover, you should take profits at each target level to reduce risk and book profits.
 Of course, each trader has their own trade management style.
 Therefore, there is no ultimate guide for setting stop losses.
 The trader should find suitable measurement of the price action to set their own profit.
 Moreover, Understanding the market context will help traders to determine the time of an early exit and extend the take profit level.